-How to become a beauty editor
+How-to Become a beauty editor

 'Break into beauty' and work from anywhere!

-When I first started, I realized pitching myself was really going to be the best bet to get my work noticed.
-I thought, "Just do 'the ask' and don't overthink.
-I've had some really crazy s*** happen in my life because I've never let distance define me, or serve as a barrier.
-I also believe being uniquely yourself will take you places.
+I realized early on that pitching myself was going to be the best tactic to get the needle moving.
+Do 'the ask' and don't overthink was my motto.
+I've had some really crazy (amazing) stuff happen because I've never let distance serve as a barrier, and I have always followed my instincts.

-Start before you're ready.
+No.1 | Start before you're ready.

 Great people do things before they're ready. - Amy Poehler

-Luckily we live in a world where you can get your POV out there in cinch.
+Luckily we live in a world where you can get your POV out there in a cinch.
 Start an Instagram page, create a Wordpress or Squarespace site.
 Get cracking.
 No excuses.
-Done is indeed better than perfect (thanks, Jenna Kutcher!).
-Learn the basics of the skill sets you need to get started and now transfer your thoughts onto a computer.
+Done is better than perfect (thanks, Jenna Kutcher!).
+Learn the basics of the skill sets you need to get started and transfer your thoughts onto a computer.
 Jot down stories you'd like to see online, but I advise not researching them.
 Don't be influenced by others.
 Pretend Pinterest doesn't exist in this instance, because you don't want to feel overwhelmed.
-Pick three topics you'd like to read about, then write about the one you find most helpful.
+Pick three topics you'd like to read about, then write about the one you'd find most helpful.
 Speak your influence to the beauty following you expect to grow.

-Nitch Down (sorta).
+no. 2 | Nitch Down (sorta).

-For example, I wasn't going to just pitch a tutorial.
-I was going to pitch an experience because I wanted to create and hair was my excuse to create a pretty, visual story.
+"For example, I wasn't going to just pitch a tutorial.
+I was going to pitch an experience!
+Hair became my excuse to develop a pretty, visual story.
 That's why I wanted to work in beauty.
-I saw the visual story and I wanted to be the one creating it.
+I saw the visual story and wanted to art direct.
 Everything else was secondary to me.
-The lesson here is to 'micro' down your focus to deliver 'macro' results.
+The lesson here is to 'micro' down your focus to deliver 'macro' results."

-keep a log (or a blog).
+No. 3 | keep a log (or a blog).

-Once you've produced work you're proud of, direct editors to your portfolio (or at least a zip folder) and pitch the story or similar angles you can contribute for them.
-Again, become a resource.
-Help meet a deadline on behalf of an editor you admire, provide a quote, offer to connect a trusted lead you have.
+Once you've produced work you're proud of, direct editors to your portfolio (or at least a zip folder) and pitch the story.
+Become a resource an online outlet.
+Help meet a deadline on behalf of an editor by offering a trusted lead or suggest topics you can write about.
 Just make the connection and introduce yourself.
-If the opportunity and reach is large enough, say yes to unpaid work.
-Ask for social shares and use these posts to build your media kit.
-Become an expert in one or a few beauty arenas and paid work will start rolling in.
-The point is to get published at first.
+If the opportunity and reach are large enough, say yes to unpaid work.
+Ask for social shares as currency and use these posts to build your media kit.
+Become an expert in one, or a few beauty arenas, and paid work will start rolling in.
+Focus on getting published.

-They Just Haven't Met You Yet.
+No. 5 | They Just Haven't Met You Yet.

 If you're having trouble getting noticed by an outlet, go the unconventional route.
-Reach out to a writer via LinkedIn (this has worked for me) or give a shout out on Instagram.
-DM's are a shot in the dark sometimes, so say something thoughtful in a IG post or simply send an email offering to be of service and simply introduce yourself.
-That's the ask...how can I help you?!"
+Reach out to a writer via social media.
+DM's are a shot in the dark sometimes, so say something thoughtful in an IG post or simply send an email offering to be of service.
+Ask, "How can I help you?!"

-Connect & Collaborate.
+No. 6 | Connect & Collaborate.

 If you'd like to see more blog posts like these let me know in the comments below.
 Feel free to provide topics of interest.
 I'd love to hear from you!